YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Limitations- SI Replication
 ++++++++++++++++++++++++++++++++++++++++++++

-starting V5.5-000, YottaDB does not support replication between platforms with YottaDB releases prior to V5.1-000.
-To upgrade to YottaDB V5.5-000, first upgrade to YottaDB V5.1-000 or later as an intermediate step.

 Although a receiver of SI replication can source a BC replication stream for downstream propagation, it cannot source an SI replication stream.
 So, in the example above, while Malvern can receive SI replication from Ardmore or BrynMawr, and it can source a BC replication stream to Newtown, which can in turn source a BC replication stream to Oxford.
 Thus, none of Malvern, Newtown or Oxford can source an SI replication stream.

 Also an instance can only receive a single SI replication stream.
 Malvern cannot receive SI replication from an instance other than Ardmore (or an instance receiving BC replication from Ardmore, such as BrynMawr).
 Newtown or Oxford are replicating secondary instances and can receive no updates other than from Malvern.